-The student must satisfy the University's and College's/Program's requirements for completing the withdrawal process.
-Students who leave the University without notifying their Dean or Program Director or their designee and without completing the established withdrawal procedures within the timeframe required by the College/Program will be automatically withdrawn.
+The student must satisfy the University's and College's/Program's requirements for completing the official withdrawal process.
+Students who fail to notify the University, the College/Program, or complete the official withdrawal process, and stop attending blocks/courses are considered unofficial withdrawals.
 Students with questions about the withdrawal process should contact their Dean or Program Director.